wanx-troopers/wanx-troopers.github.io/statements.md

 > you absolutely can use Qwen VAE for Wan single image gens too, just not video

+> nvtop best tool to monitor VRAM for Linux

 > In general when it comes to NAG though, the NAG negative prompt should be much simpler and only have things you don't want to see, it shouldn't be the generic negative prompt word salad

 > Q: is there any 'control' tech that hooks into wan i2v?